albar965/littlenavmap-manual/src/en/AIRCRAFTTRAIL.rst

 The gradient maximum altitude is either the maximum stored in the trail or the flight plan cruise altitude if present.

-Tooltips are shown for aircraft trail and logbook trail preview if enablled.
+Tooltips are shown for aircraft trail and logbook trail preview if enabled.
 This is off per default.
 You can enable the trail tooltips in options on page :ref:`options-map-tooltips-and-clicks`.

 .. figure:: ../images/trail.jpg